 Once the Developer tab is available, you can add a checkbox content control, as follows:

 - Position the cursor where you want the first control.
-(Don't select the entire item; doing so will delete the item).
+(You can't enter multiple controls.)

 - Click the Developer tab.